 While Alabama is relatively lax in its laws on carrying firearms, its legislation is different from federal legislation.
 This means that certain individuals might be able to carry a firearm at the state level but not at the federal level.
 Breaking the rules surrounding who can carry firearms in specific areas usually comes with harsh punishments like felony charges, prison sentences, and large fines.
-For guidance on Alabama gun laws, contact a Florence gun crimes lawyer.
+For guidance on Alabama gun laws, contact a experienced Florence gun crimes lawyer at The Law Office of Brad Phillips, LLC.

-At The Law Office of Brad Phillips, LLC, our attorney is experienced with criminal defense cases.
+At The Law Office of Brad Phillips, LLC, our criminal defense lawyer is experienced with criminal defense cases.
 We have handled numerous cases regarding a wide variety of criminal offenses, including gun crimes, domestic violence, and DUIs, among other charges.
 For more information about how The Law Office of Brad Phillips, LLC, can help you with your criminal charges, contact us for a consultation.

 Many different types of charges fall into the category of gun crimes, including:

-A: It is illegal for a convicted felon to possess a firearm.
+It is illegal for a convicted felon to possess a firearm.
 The maximum penalty a convicted felon can receive for possessing a firearm in Alabama is a lengthy prison sentence and a significant amount of money in fines.
 This is a federal charge, not a state charge.
 The state of Alabama can sentence a convicted felon to years in state prison for possessing a firearm.
 Alabama is less strict on this law and only prevents those convicted of violent crimes from owning pistols, but the federal law still applies.
+In Florence, Alabama, anyone facing such charges should consult with an experienced attorney to understand the full legal implications.

 There have been many significant changes to Alabama’s gun legislation recently.
 This means that your knowledge of past statutes might not apply to current gun laws.
 For more information on recent changes to gun laws that affect you, schedule a consultation with The Law Office of Brad Phillips, LLC, to avoid any penalties or charges.